 ANTHC provides the highest quality health services for Alaska Native and American Indian people at the Alaska Native Medical Center and across Alaska through training, health education, disease and injury prevention, and rural water and sewer construction.

 Dr. Provost has served the Alaska Tribal Health System for over 25 years, and has been Director since 2005.
-She initially arrived in Bethel, Alaska in 1990 to work with YKHC as a Commissioned Officer in the US Public Health Service.
-She is a physician specializing in Preventive Medicine and Public Health.
+She arrived in Bethel in 1990 to work with YKHC as a Commissioned Officer in the US Public Health Service.
+She is a physician specializing in Preventive Medicine and Public Health, and has an MS in Biomedical Informatics.

 Dr. Britton came to the EpiCenter after completing a two year CDC Epidemic Intelligence Service fellowship with the Idaho Department of Health and Welfare.
 Carla holds an MS in Environmental Health and a PhD in epidemiology from the University of Iowa.